 Largely driven by new methods of preservation and some suspect research, the 1950s saw royal jelly being added to a number of cosmetic lines.
-Beginning in Europe with Orlane in 1953, then copied by other firms with French connections – such as Alexander de Markoff, Marie Earle, Richard Hudnut and Germaine Monteil – the fad soon spread to America and beyond, following behind other biological additives like hormones and chicken embryo extracts.
+Beginning in Europe with Orlane in 1953, then copied by other firms with French connections – such as Alexander de Markoff, Marie Earle, Richard Hudnut and Germaine Monteil – the fad soon spread to America and beyond, following on behind other biological additives like hormones and chicken embryo extracts.
 Not everyone got involved in the trend.
 Helena Rubinstein apparently consulted Sir Edmund Hillary – the noted mountain climber and apiarist – when she visited New Zealand, got a negative report and decided against the idea, remarking that “women are not bees.
 Bees are insects and women are human beings” (Perutz, 1970, p.
 62).
+However, this did not stop Rubinstein from selling it in Beauty for Life Capsules, each of which contained 30 milligrams of royal jelly along with a range of vitamins.

 Originally thought to be pre-digested food, royal jelly – also known as bee milk, brood food or pap – was found by the 1950s to be the product of the salivary glands of nurse bees.
 It is fed to worker and drone larvae for the first few days of their life after which their diet is changed to pollen and honey.
 Queen bees on the other hand are fed royal jelly, and only royal jelly, for their entire life, both as larvae and as adults.
-Worker bees are sterile and only live for a few months whereas queen bees are fertile and live for several years.
-The reproductive and life extending properties of royal jelly on queen bees led some to speculate that it might have similar effect on humans.
-The inability of chemists to determine the composition of the ingredients which transformed worker bees into queens only added to its mystique.
+Worker bees are sterile and only live for a few months while queen bees are fertile and live for several years.
+The reproductive and life extending properties of royal jelly on queen bees led some to speculate about its effect on humans.

 THE QUEEN BEE